Stop wishing ill on Texans just because of the state’s poor leadership

 — Keith Olbermann (@KeithOlbermann) March 3, 2021

 Although many Texans likely agree with Governor Abbott’s decision for selfish reasons, many others almost certainly do not.
-Even if a full two-thirds of Texans were ecstatic about haphazardly opening up the state, right as the finishing line for the pandemic is finally in sight, that would still leave nearly ten million Texans who share Moore and Olbermann’s thoughts on safety prioritization.
+Even if a full two-thirds of Texans were ecstatic about haphazardly opening up the state, right as the finishing line for the pandemic is finally in sight, that would still leave nearly 10 million Texans who share Moore and Olbermann’s thoughts on safety prioritization.

 It’s not as though the pair’s tweets might somehow lead to the state’s citizens actually being denied vaccination, but they still deserve some scorn.
-After all, they embody the very same divisiveness and and lack of compassion for one’s fellow citizens Olbermann especially found repugnant in Donald Trump.
+After all, they embody the very same divisiveness and lack of compassion for one’s fellow citizens that Olbermann especially found repugnant in Donald Trump.

-As the saying goes, one should never throw out the baby along with the bathwater, but especially when the baby is millions of Texans.
+As the saying goes, one should never throw out the baby along with the bathwater—especially when the baby is millions of Texans.